Rudxain/dotfiles/README.md

 && . .profile
 ```

 To update, just run the corresponding cmd again.
-The downside is that it always downloads the full contents of the this repo, even if no files have changed
+The downside is that it always downloads the full contents of this repo, even if no files have changed

+## Update
+I reserve the right to edit this repo in **any way** I want (this includes mutating/deleting commits, so permalinks may not be so permanent).
+So don't complain about breaking-changes.

+After an update happens, you may have some left-over files that are no longer `source`d